Learning Center

 Why Leaf Removal from Lawns is Important

 Putting together your weekend chore list and feeling reluctant to add leaf pick to it?
 Leaf removal is pretty important to lawn health.
 Leaving leaves on the lawn areas can create ideal environments for fungus and mold, thick layers of leaves can exclude sunlight and air from lawns, causing thinning over time.
-Tick leaves can also increase winter lawn damage of mice and voles.
+Thick leaves can also increase winter lawn damage of mice and voles.
 And it’s not just your lawn that can suffer; in urban areas, loose leaves are often blown over curbs and end up in in storm drains that then can clog and cause street flooding.

 If you don’t have a ton of leaves falling or if the leaves are small, you can mulch them into the lawn with a mulching mower (more on this in the next section) or blow the whole leaves into landscape beds, avoiding areas with low growing plants.
 This method of lawn leaf removal isn’t ideal if you have a a large quantity of leaves.
 Mulching too much debris into your lawn can cause the some issues like thinning over time.
 If you have allowed the lawn to get blanketing with a thick layer of leaves, mulching them into the lawn is not recommended.
 If you would like to use your leaves, attach your mulching mowers bagging attachment, go over them with your mower to mulch, then empty the bagged mulched leaves into your landscape beds, spreading evenly, or place in a compost pile.